Datu Mustapha Datu Harun: Arrests of Roman Catholic priests, Islamisation, anti-Christian persecution and Malayisation of Sabah

 Mustapha is remembered negatively by the Catholics (what more other Christians in general) of Sabah for imposing to the letter the immigration laws by denying foreign priests as well as missionary pastors who have not obtained permanent residency on the extension of their visas.
-All the priests who object to their expulsion for doing religious proselytization among the Catholics and also other Christians were eventually arrested by using his powers as Chairman of the State Security Operation Committee in his capacity as the Chief Minister of Sabah.
+All the priests who objected to their expulsion for doing religious proselytization among the Catholics and also other Christians were eventually arrested by using his powers as Chairman of the State Security Operation Committee in his capacity as the Chief Minister of Sabah.

 Under his orders, on 2 December 1972, the police made a raid at the missions at Bundu Tuhan (Ranau), Papar, Tambunan and Kuala Penyu.
 The raids at Tambunan and Papar were successful, timed early in the morning with the church bell ropes cut to prevent it from being used to warn the people.
 The priests were at Kapayan long before the parishioners were aware of it.
 The raid at Kuala Penyu was initially a fiasco with a reception committee of 600 Catholics.
 To avoid clashes, by 11 am reinforcements were flown in to arrest one priest.
 On 15 December, more missionary priests were arrested at Keningau, Tenom and Limbahau (Papar).
 The rest of the priests who only had temporary residence permits, on hearing this has no choice but to say goodbye to their parishioners and went home or were given new assignments to nearby countries.
 As reported in local news such as Daily Express (p.
 2, 11 November 2009), the Malaysian home ministry informed in parliament that a biography of Mustapha's political opponent who died in the Double Six Crash plane crash, Datuk Peter Mojuntin, is banned.
 The reason was that the book "allegedly" recorded that Mojuntin exposed Mustapha's attempt to stop Catholicism in Sabah by deporting and arresting foreign missionary priests who were serving their local parishes in the state.